0xumarkhatab/SlopeLeverage/README.md

 ```

-if is just a simple Navbar component with a company logo and 3 dummy links , nothing special.
+it is just a simple Navbar component with a company logo and 3 dummy links, nothing special.

-Note that it is using `NavbarItem` component so paste following data in that file
+Note that it is using `NavbarItem` component so paste the following data in that file

 ```javascript